RamaSridhrut570/truth-or-lie/README.md

 You’re here to break him.

 Every question you ask, every judgment you make — **Truth** or **Lie** — shifts the balance of control.
 Expose his lies, and justice sharpens its blade.
-Fail, and the narrative slips from your hands.
-The walls close in.
 In the end, the truth might not be his at all.

 The interrogation begins now.